napari/napari/docs/naps/2-conda-based-packaging.md

 Throughout the process, we will aim to minimize conda's downsides by providing local conda-based installation options and documentation about how to use them.
-We will also provide users an opt-in, "use at your own risk" method to install pip packages where they do not exist on conda-forge.
+We will also provide users an opt-in, "use at your own risk" method to install PyPI packages where they do not exist on conda-forge.

 ## Detailed Description